simon-anders/htseq/trunk/doc/sequences.rst

    with either a filename, or with a sequence.
 See :class:`FileOrSequence` for details.

 Example 1
-   The typical use for FastaReader is to gr through a FASTA file and do something with each sequence, e.g.::
+   The typical use for FastaReader is to go through a FASTA file and do something with each sequence, e.g.::

       >>> for s in HTSeq.FastaReader( "fastaEx.fa" ):